DC28/workshop-tasks/README.md

-# COMP3120 Workshop Tasks
+# COMP3120 Starting my assignment

-This repository will be used for weekly workshop tasks for COMP3120.
+This repository will be used for Assignment for COMP3120.